-Icebreaker Oden is one of the world’s most powerful icebreakers.
+Icebreaker Oden is one of the world’s most powerful non-nuclear icebreakers.
 Even on the drawing board, this icebreaker was being prepared for research work in polar regions.
 Oden has continued to be adapted for research tasks, and is currently one of the premier platforms for research in polar oceans.

 Oden’s extensive flexibility, with research containers, scientific laboratories, and deep ocean winches, enables researchers in many different disciplines to use the vessel based on their particular needs.
 The vessel has been used with great success in marine geology, oceanography, ecological research, and atmospheric research in the Arctic and Antarctica.